 On their own, weddings are already amazing spectacles of celebration.
-But when you add in a groom from New Orleans to the mix, a normal Grand Entrance just won’t cut it; Paul & Danielle’s Grand Entrance featured a live New Orleans brass band leading the way as Mardi Gras beads were tossed to their guests.
-That’s setting the tone for the rest of the night.
+But when you add in a groom from New Orleans to the mix, a normal Grand Entrance just won’t cut it.
+Paul & Danielle’s Grand Entrance featured a live New Orleans brass band leading the way as Mardi Gras beads were tossed to their guests.
+Talk about setting the tone for the rest of the night.

 Random Fact: For about two years, Danielle and I actually went to the same college, the University of Puget Sound, yet never met, despite an enrollment of approximately 2,700 students.
 Regardless, as I got to know her and Paul during our planning meetings, I had a great feeling about them and their reception, which was held at Tacoma’s Chambers Bay.
 They couldn’t have picked a better day to get married – the weather was beautiful and the views around the bay and of the golf course were stunning.

-Of course, when that orange ball finally sank into the water, and the Chambers Bay tent transformed into a hot pink glow from my uplights, the party really got started!
-The dance floor was constantly filled with guests celebrating with Danielle and Paul – both who loved to dance, especially to Michael Jackson and Britney Spears! – up until it was time to send them off with a Sparkler Exit.
-Check out the video below for more highlights, and do check out the photos by John Crozier – it was my first time working with him and his work, especially the formal portraits, is stunning – definitely click on his website link at the bottom of this post.
+Of course, when that big ol’ orange ball finally sank into the water, and the Chambers Bay tent transformed via the hot pink glow from my uplights, the party really got started!
+The dance floor was constantly filled with guests celebrating with Danielle and Paul – both of them loved to dance, especially to Michael Jackson and Britney Spears! – up until it was time to send them off with a Sparkler Exit.
+What a fantastic celebration – much better than the ones you find on Bourbon Street!

 Cocktail Hour: Soft Classic Crooners, Soft Contemporary, Soft Country, Classic Love Songs, Yacht Rock